Jon-b-m/middleware/README.md

 Then replace the MW here:

 ![image](https://user-images.githubusercontent.com/53905247/168448911-4cb870d8-f458-42ec-b1f8-c551334ea7ab.jpeg)

-Pleasd be careful and monitor your BG closely when testing MW.
+Please be careful and monitor your BG closely.

 Telegram group for interaction and sharing: